TanyaSingh103/PlagiarismCheck/README.md

 ## Contents

 - `notebook.ipynb`: Jupyter notebook with the complete implementation.
-- `data/`: Directory containing code files used for training and testing.
+- `data/`: Directory containing C++ code files used for training and testing.
 - `README.md`: This README file.
+- `other work/`: Directory containing previous versions of the model and other alternate methods tried

 ## Overview